Winelands & Cape Town Self-drive Tour

 Ashbourne House

-So now you’re suitably hungover, sorry, refreshed, it’s time to head to the city.
+So now you’re suitably relaxed and it’s time to head to the city.

-On the way: Being the self driver that you are why not take the other route back?
+On the way: Being a self drive, why not take the other route back?
 Either N1 or N2?
 Arrive at your B&B. This is Floreal House and will be your base for the next two days.
 See Table Mountain?
 That giant flat topped lump behind you?
 Yes?
 Ok.
 Your B&B is below it.

 There are also plenty of shopping opportunities - you could head to Long Street in the centre.
 Or go out here in the evening?
 The 200 year old buildings now house hip bars, restaurants and boutiques.
 Greenmarket Square is also within walking distance.